WASHINGTON UNIVERSITY IN ST. LOUIS - Key Persons

 Raylynn Swift is a research technician in the lab supporting mouse behavioral research.
 She graduated from the University of Missouri-St. Louis in 2020 with a Master's degree in psychology with an emphasis in behavioral neuroscience.
 At home, she has two rat roommates and is working on expanding her houseplant collection.

-Sara Conyers
+Sara B. Conyers

 Job Titles: